Celebrating Tim Peake’s year in space with the National Centre for Earth Observation

 The National Centre for Earth Observation wanted to encourage young children to learn about Earth observation through fun, educational games.

-The NCEO had a collection of images from European Space Agency satellites, NASA and from Tim Peake’s Principia mission on board the International Space Station, which they wanted to use to inspire the next generation into a career in the space industry.
+The NCEO had a collection of images from ESA, NASA and Tim Peake’s Principia mission onboard the International Space Station which they wanted to use to inspire the next generation into a career in the space industry.

-We were tasked with creating a fun game that would educate primary school children on what Earth Observation can reveal about our planet by utilising the extraordinary images the NCEO have available to them.
+Using these images, we were tasked with creating a fun game that would educate primary school children on what Earth Observation can reveal about our planet.

 Our user experience and user interface designers held many discovery workshops to identify the methodologies and approach that we would use to bring these amazing images to a new audience.